 The study area is within an area of active land claim negotiations.
 The land management system is very likely to change because of negotiations, and the GNWT will reconsider the recreation management plan for this area to align with the changes.

 Certain lands have been withdrawn from disposition to facilitate land, resource, and self-government negotiations.
 The withdrawals ensure that new third party interests are not established on land that is under negotiation for land selection.

 Where is the planning at now?

-A draft plan is expected to be released for public comment later in 2017.
+A draft plan is expected to be released for public comment in fall 2018.

 The final plan for the Yellowknife periphery area will provide direction and guidance to the GNWT for the management of outdoor recreation resources and opportunities in the area, in a way that is transparent, consistent, and reflects public values.